AparnaJadhav-01/FSD_MP/README.md

 # FSD_MP

 An apartment hunting website implemented using django framework.

-You will be ablw to view our project by downloading the **apartment.zip** folder
+You will be able to view our project by downloading the **apartment.zip** folder

 project by:
 1911084- Aparna Jadhav